 Non-Residents Should Expect to Pay Expensive Out-of-State Tuition

 And depending on the school, non-residents attending a public university essentially pay the cost of going to a private college.
-The total cost of attendance for non-residents at the University of California Berkeley is over $56,000 a year.
-Out-of-state students attending the University of Michigan and the University of Virginia are paying over $53,000 for the privilege.
-The University of Colorado is charging non-residents $50,000 to study on its campus and enjoy the local scenery.
+The total cost of attendance for non-residents at the University of California Berkeley is over $63,000 a year.
+Out-of-state students attending the University of Virginia are paying over $60,000 for the privilege.
+The cost at the University of Michigan is not far behind at over $59,000 and the University of Colorado is charging non-residents $52,000 to study on its campus and enjoy the local scenery.

 $50,000 for a public university is a lot of money.
-There are 653 private colleges, about two-thirds of all private institutions, that have a total cost of attendance of less than $50,000.
+There are 527 private colleges, over half of all private institutions, that have a total cost of attendance of less than $50,000.

 And remember, being in the top 50 means these schools have little incentive to provide financial aid to attract students.
 They have plenty of applicants to choose from.

 Furthermore, despite being a top 50 university, the higher out-of-state tuition doesn’t seem like such a great deal when you compare to what it gets you at the private schools.
 The private universities in the top 50 have on average one-third fewer students than the public universities.
 The private universities spend over twice the amount on average instruction expenses per student, $44,956, compare to the public average of $21,112.